Inner-Loop-Free Total-Variation-Constrained Full-Waveform Inversion: Conclusion

 \subsection{Results and Discussion}

-First, we present the experimental results without noise in the observed seismic data.
-Fig.~\ref{fig:velocity-models-pure} shows the reconstructed velocity models using the standard FWI method and the proposed methods with $\alpha$ = 150, 350, and 550.
-The best parameter is $\alpha$ = 350, where $\alpha$ = 150 represents a stronger TV constraint and $\alpha$ = 550 represents a weaker one.
-The standard FWI method generates wave-like artifacts throughout.
-In contrast, our proposed method with the best parameter, which is $\alpha$ = 350, achieves the accurate velocity model reconstruction without these artifacts.
-As shown in Fig.~\ref{fig:alpha-rmse} and Fig.~\ref{fig:alpha-ssim}, the proposed method archive accurate reconstruction performance, as evidenced by quantitative evaluations using the Root Mean Squared Error (RMSE) and the Structural Similarity Index Measure (SSIM).
-The case of $\alpha$ = 150, 550 will be discussed later.
+Fig.~\ref{fig:velocity-models-combined} shows the reconstructed velocity models and their quantitative evaluation results of RMSE and SSIM using the standard FWI method and the proposed methods with $\alpha = 150$, $350$, and $550$.
+The best parameter is $\alpha = 350$, where $\alpha = 150$ represents a stronger TV constraint and $\alpha = 550$ represents a weaker one.
+For the quantitative results, NN-FWI achieves the highest SSIM in the noiseless case.
+However, its performance significantly deteriorates in the noisy case.
+In the other cases, the proposed method with $\alpha = 350$ achieves the best RMSE and SSIM.
+The cases of $\alpha = 150$ and $550$ are discussed later.

-Second, we present the experimental results with the noisy observed seismic data.
-Fig.~\ref{fig:velocity-models-noisy} shows the reconstructed velocity models using the standard FWI method and the proposed methods with $\alpha$ = 150, 350 and 550.
-In the FWI problem with the noisy observed seismic data, the standard FWI method generates stronger wave-like artifacts throughout.
-In contrast, our proposed method with $\alpha$ = 350 as the appropriate parameter still achieves accurate velocity model reconstruction without these artifacts and achieves almost the same level of performance as in the noiseless case.
-This demonstrates the robustness of the reconstruction accuracy to noise in the observed seismic data.
+We next discuss the visual quality of the reconstructed velocity models.
+NN-FWI reconstructs the main structure to some extent in the noiseless case, but its reconstruction quality substantially degrades in the noisy case.
+By contrast, the standard FWI method still reconstructs the overall structure even in the noisy case.
+This is because the FWI misfit function $E(\velModel)$ only reduces the misfit between $\seismicData_{\mathrm{cal}}(\velModel)$ and $\seismicData_{\mathrm{obs}}$ rather than forcing them to be equal, which makes the reconstruction less sensitive to the observation noise.
+However, the standard FWI method generates wave-like artifacts in both the noiseless and noisy cases.
+In contrast, the proposed method with $\alpha = 350$ reconstructs the velocity model without such artifacts in both cases.
+This indicates that solving the optimization problem with the two constraints exactly incorporated yields accurate and robust reconstruction.

+To analyze the iteration behavior and the effect of the TV constraint parameter, we focus on the standard FWI method and the proposed method.
 Fig.~\ref{fig:iters-ssim-noisy} shows the SSIM against the number of iterations for our proposed method and the standard FWI method.
-The standard FWI method with the noisy observed seismic data degrades the SSIM after a certain number of iterations.
+The standard FWI method with the noisy observed seismic signal degrades the SSIM after a certain number of iterations.
 On the other hand, the proposed method maintains a consistently high value without degrading the SSIM even after a large number of iterations.
 This shows that the proposed method effectively reduces the risk of overfitting to noisy data, providing stable and accurate performance even as the number of iterations increases.